AlphaGriffin/orbit-node/README.rst

     make apidoc
     make docs

 There's not much to do for a simple Python project but your build may want to do more.
-In any case you can call ``make python`` if you need to (in pyproject this target simply delegates to ``./setup.py build``).
+In any case you can call ``make python`` if you need to (in orbit this target simply delegates to ``./setup.py build``).

 Build all the common tasks (including documentation) as follows::